Tips from an interviewer at HackerX

 I spoke to over 30 developers that night.
 I reached out to two.
 And I currently work with zero.
 It was a bust.
 All in all though, HackerX did a good job organizing the event.
 There was free food and beer.
 The fast-paced interviewing ran like clockwork.
 The developers just kinda sucked.

 At least, they interviewed that way.
 Understandable, since this was a new experience for everyone in the room.
 As an interviewer, I saw many strategies that developers took.
 It didn’t take learn to learn which were successful.
 If I were to attend as a candidate, these are some of the things I would focus on.

-Research shows that you have six minutes and 25 seconds to make a solid first impression in a job interview.
+.
 While first impressions are hard to shake, at least with a real interview you get that chance.
 Here, first impressions aren’t just important, they’re everything.
 Make it count.
 Don’t call people racists (yes, this happened).

 A staggering number of candidates spent too long complaining about their current situation.
 Why their company was wronging them and how much better they are than that.
 They focused on everything negative.